clunion/shardoverse/README.md

 ## SomeNotes on AppVeyor
 First idea was to make a very simple and minimal CI-Setup, using only the appveyor.yml file and defining all stages there.
 This worked until the integration of SDL2_gfx was tried, which could be downloaded and uncompressed, but then a whole C-buildstage would be necessary for SDL2_gfx alone.
-Setting this up in the crude mixture of weird powersehll and windows-cmd commands was no fun at all.
-At last it was decided to put the logic for install, build and test stages in separate windows-cmd scripts and install the neccessary libs through Msys2 using pacman, which works quite well.
+Setting this up in the crude mixture of weird powershell and windows-cmd commands was no fun at all.
+At last it was decided to put the logic for install, build and test stages in separate windows-cmd scripts and install the necessary libs through Msys2 using pacman, which works quite well.

 ## SomeNotes on TravisCI
-The same as for AppVeyor apllies, most code moved into scripts.
+The same as for AppVeyor applies, most code moved into scripts.
 In this case these are bash-scripts, which is fine.
-That YAML-stuff is more weirdly in the way than helpfull.
+That YAML-stuff is more weirdly in the way than helpful.
 Perhaps when a bigger matrix of OSs and Dev-Envs will be used, that YAML gets handy.